SidonTheTroll/flesh-prison/Lab/FEEE/07-electrical-components.md

 ## 9. Inductor
 An inductor is an electronic component that stores energy in a magnetic field when current flows through it.
-Inductors oppose changes in current and are used for various applications like filtering signals, storing energy in power supplied and protecting circuits from current spikes.
+Inductors oppose changes in current and are used for various applications like filtering signals, storing energy in power supplies and protecting circuits from current spikes.

 <img src="./img/07-inductor.jpg" width=350 align="center">